Military families’ housing benefits lag as rents explode | Federal News Network

 “It’s affecting us personally but then I think about how we were a junior enlisted family at one point.
 I cannot imagine the struggles (they) are going through.”

 Housing has long been a major benefit for service members, a subsidy to salaries that trail the private sector.
-But, amid record-breaking spikes in rent, the Department of Defense has neglected its commitment to help military families find affordable places to live, service members and housing activists say.
+But, amid record-breaking spikes in rent, the Defense Department has neglected its commitment to help military families find affordable places to live, service members and housing activists say.

 That’s forced many to settle for substandard homes, deal with extremely long commutes or pay thousands out of pocket they hadn’t budgeted for.